saujanya-hue/dsai-gate/Artificial-Intelligence-Readme.md

 ## <a name="books"></a>Books

-Explore these recommended books to enhance your understanding of Probability and Statistics:
+Explore these recommended books to enhance your understanding:

 <!--
 - [**"All of Statistics: A Concise Course in Statistical Inference"**](https://egrcc.github.io/docs/math/all-of-statistics.pdf) by  Larry Wasserman
   A comprehensive resource for statistical theory and its applications.
 -->

+- [**"Artificial Intelligence: A Modern Approach, 4th Ed"**](http://aima.cs.berkeley.edu/) by  by Stuart Russell and Peter Norvig
+  A comprehensive resource for AI theory and its applications.
 ---

 ## <a name="course"></a>NPTEL and MOOCs Courses